 First and Suites Class

-If you want to travel in Singapore Airlines First Class or Suites Class, it definitely pays to do your calculations comparing what it would cost to redeem directly through Velocity versus transferring to KrisFlyer.
+If you want to travel in Singapore Airlines First Class or Suites Class, it can pay to do your calculations comparing what it would cost to redeem directly through Velocity versus transferring to KrisFlyer.

 |From Singapore to||KrisFlyer miles needed||Velocity points needed||Velocity points transferred to KrisFlyer|